Decoding Delay Guarantees of Space Regulated Multiple Access Random Wireless Networks using Successive Interference Cancellation: Space regulation

-Void regulation is used in Corollary~\ref{prop:corollary} in order to provide guarantees for the whole network.
-In \figurename~\ref{fig:coverage} is illustrated how a spatially regulated PP of transmitters can be jointly constructed with a void regulated PP of receivers.
+Void regulation is used in Corollary~\ref{prop:corollary} in order to provide guarantees for the whole network. \figurename~\ref{fig:coverage} illustrates how a spatially regulated PP of transmitters can be jointly constructed with a void regulated PP of receivers.
+Coverage regulation is used to provide deterministic guarantees for CF networks in Section~\ref{sec:CF}.